-Encana Corp., in the midst of a strategic review of its North American onshore business, last week shook up its U.S. operations with the top two executives gone.
+Encana Corp., in the midst of a strategic review of its North American onshore business, on Tuesday announced an organizational restructuring following the retirement of formerly key executives.

 “The new organizational structure aligns with the core competencies needed to get Encana back to winning,” said CEO Doug Suttles.
 “These include resource identification, operational excellence, market fundamentals, and capital allocation combined with balance sheet strength.

 “We are at a point where we need to involve a much wider group of people to determine the next steps in our strategy development process, which is why I’ve named my senior management team and the high level structure of the organization.”